etan18/Obsidian-Notes/Humanities & Social Science/behavioral economics.md

 #### social preferences
 Much of existing economics assumes that people are selfish.
 While that's mostly true, people do tend to consider others when making economic decisions.
 Formally, this means that our **utility** may depend on the utility of others.

+### *Nudge*
+Richard Thaler's work on behavioral economics won him the Nobel Prize in 2017.
+His work discusses various cognitive biases that shape how people make decisions.
+Some examples include
+- **Herd Mentality**: people are more likely to select choices they know are incorrect if they observe many other people choosing it.
+-